 Mo Ibrahim, Founder and Chair

-Dr Ibrahim is the Founder and Chair of the Mo Ibrahim Foundation which he established in 2006 to support good governance and exceptional leadership on the African continent.
+Dr Mo Ibrahim is the Founder and Chair of the Mo Ibrahim Foundation, which he established in 2006 to support good governance and exceptional leadership on the African continent.

 Sudanese-born, Dr Ibrahim has a distinguished business career.
 In 1989 he founded Mobile Systems International (MSI), a world leading cellular consulting and software provider, and in 1998, Celtel International, one of Africa’s leading mobile telephone companies which pioneered mobile services in Africa.

 Dr Ibrahim is also Founding Chairman of Satya Capital Limited, a private equity fund focused on Africa.